datagrok-ai/admetica/Datasets/README.md

 # Datasets

-Below is a list of the datsets used to train models.
+Below is a list of the datasets used to train models.

 ## ADMET